pratikisc/ISCSalesOps/SFDC Case Bookings/Splits/008 Split Table Final.md

 select

-        (x.id)::varchar as casenumber, -- this is the modified key casenumber__S float4(x.allocation) as allocation,
+        (x.id):: character varying as casenumber, -- this is the modified key casenumber__S float4(x.allocation) as allocation,
         (x.teamname)::varchar as dm__c,
         COALESCE(x.allocation * b.mrrchangelocal,0) as mrrchangelocaloverride,